Kelar-e Sharqi Rural District: History

+In 2012, the rural district and the city of Kelarabad were separated from the district in the formation of Kelar District.
+The rural district was renamed Kelar-e Sharqi Rural District.

 Demographics

 Population

-At the time of the 2011 census, the rural district's population (as Kelarabad-e Sharqi Rural District of Kelarabad District) was 4,261 inhabitants in 1,354 households.
-The 2016 census measured the population of the rural district as 2,409 in 795 households, by which time the rural district had been separated from the district in the establishment of Kelar District and renamed Kelar-e Sharqi Rural District.
+At the time of the 2011 National Census, the rural district's population (as Kelarabad-e Sharqi Rural District of Kelarabad District) was 4,261 inhabitants in 1,354 households.
+The 2016 census measured the population of the rural district as 2,409 in 795 households, by which time it had been separated from the district in the formation of Kelar District and renamed Kelar-e Sharqi Rural District.
 The most populous of its six villages was Charez, with 978 people.